hclivess/verihash/README.md

 **Work in progress**
 **Proof of concept**

 This is a lightweight Veriblock alternative which checks sets of hashes against the current Bitcoin hash for fork resolution.
 Instead of saving data to the Bitcoin blockchain, it simply compares individual hashes to the latest Bitcoin hash and returns the best candidate. _As of now, there is no protection against a 51% attack, which is the main goal of Veriblock.
-Such feature will likely require a form of data storage with some sort of authority management (like BTC chain) combined with time frames for entries in BTC block intervals.
-See issue https://github.com/hclivess/verihash/issues/1_
+Such feature will likely require a form of data storage with some sort of authority management (like BTC chain) combined with time frames for entries in BTC block intervals and some ingenious mechanism to prevent attackers from creating longest valid chains.
+See issues https://github.com/hclivess/verihash/issues/1 https://github.com/hclivess/verihash/issues/2_

 To run, simply start web.py
 ```python3 web.py```